Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Buy when the price gets rejected and breaks its previous high.
 Take entry there, keep your stop loss below the support level and exit at the previous high.

-7. Rounding Bottom pattern or (Saucer Pattern)
+7. Rounding Bottom pattern or (Saucer chart Pattern)

 • How to Trade: Buy when the price gives a strong breakout at the resistance level.
 Keep your stop loss at the recent lower low, and your take profit at the previous high.